roldel/baton-orchestrator/TO_DO.md

-- Define and structure project metadata

 Orchestrator:

-- add nginx proxyass to webhook in nginx main conf file (or custom .env string)

-- Fine tune orchestrator docker-compose :
-- Define shared files locations
-- Fine tune webhook service
+- implement project with proper domain name for testing
+- purge cmd, should it remnove the whole project ?
+Or only onfig files, certs and co
+- finish the deploy process with certs checks/issual/.renewal/server reload
+- fine tune command list and adjust with tools
-- Test, up and run orchestrator docker compose
+- clean up tools and commands

 - Create host level project deploy command
-- Project removal + clean up script
 - Inotify on host + hook redeployment process
+- create env and logic for webhook pipeline

+- host cronjob and inotify

+- add nginx proxyass to webhook in nginx main conf file (or custom .env string)